Looking to create a stunning website? Then it’s no surprise you’re choosing between Squarespace and WordPress.

 Squarespace vs WordPress – Pricing: The Verdict

 WordPress wins.
-It’s a free platform, so any money you do spend is totally under your control.
-You can choose your own hosting, plugins, and themes depending on your budget, although there’s risk of extras increasing your costs.
-This isn’t a danger with Squarespace’s set plans.
+It’s a free platform, unlike Squarespace, so your spending is totally under your control.
+You can choose hosting, plugins, and themes to match your budget.
+However, even these essentials can increase your costs.
+Unexpected price hikes aren’t a danger with Squarespace’s set plans.

 Perhaps neither WordPress nor Squarespace are quite ticking your website builder boxes.
 In that case, we have a few suggestions for suitable alternatives which are worth taking a look at instead!